Monument: Creation and functions

 Structures created for other purposes that have been made notable by their age, size or historic significance may also be regarded as monuments.
 This can happen because of great age and size, as in the case of the Great Wall of China, or because an event of great importance occurred there such as the village of Oradour-sur-Glane in France.
 Many countries use 'ancient monument' or similar terms for the official designation of protected structures or archeological sites which may originally have been ordinary domestic houses or other buildings.

 Monuments are also often designed to convey historical or political information, and they can thus develop an active socio-political potency.
-They can be used to reinforce the primacy of contemporary political power, such as the column of Trajan or the numerous statues of Lenin in the Soviet Union.
+They can be used to reinforce the primacy of contemporary political power, such as the Trajan's Column in Rome or the numerous statues of Lenin in the Soviet Union.
 They can be used to educate the populace about important events or figures from the past, such as in the renaming of the old General Post Office Building in New York City to the James A. Farley Building, after James Farley, former Postmaster General of the United States.
 To fulfill its informative and educative functions a monument needs to be open to the public, which means that its spatial dimension, as well as its content can be experienced by the public, and be sustainable.
 The former may be achieved either by situating the monument in public space or by a public discussion about the monument and its meaning, the latter by the materiality of the monument or if its content immediately becomes part of the collective or cultural memory.

-The social meanings of monuments are rarely fixed and certain and are frequently 'contested' by different social groups.
-As an example: whilst the former East German socialist state may have seen the Berlin Wall as a means of 'protection' from the ideological impurity of the west, dissidents and others would often argue that it was symbolic of the inherent repression and paranoia of that state.
-This contention of meaning is a central theme of modern 'post processual' archaeological discourse.
+The social meanings of monuments are rarely fixed and certain and are frequently contested by different social groups.
+As an example, the many Confederate monuments that dot the landscape of the American South stand for the remembrance of slavery and continued systemic racism, for one group, and as a token of honor to the ancestors of another group.